mattparmett/pcr-ruby/README.md

 ### 'Courses' in pcr-ruby ###

-Course objects in the PCR API are essentially a group of that Course's Sections that were offered in a certain semester.
+Course objects in the PCR API are essentially a group of that Course's Sections which were offered in a certain semester.
 Courses in pcr-ruby are different, and match up most directly with 'Course History' objects of the PCR API.
 It is my belief that when students think of a "course," they think of the entire history of the course and *not* the course offering for a specific semester.
 Therefore, pcr-ruby does not associate Courses with specific semesters -- rather, Courses exist across time and represent a single curriculum and course code.

+To create a Course:
+`course = PCR::Course.new(:instance_variable => value)`

 pcr-ruby's Course objects have the following instance variables:
 *	**course_code** -- a string in the format "DEPT-###", where "DEPT" is the four-letter department code and "###" is the three-digit course code.